PAH-SSc Findings

 DETECT Algorithm

 From 112 initial variables, 13 were selected based on their discriminatory ability to detect PAH and these variables formed the basis of the detection algorithm.
-Multivariable analysis resulted in 8 measures that together aid in the referral to RHC to identify PAH-SSc, even in patients with milder disease, while reducing missed diagnoses and unnecessary testing.1
+Multivariable analysis resulted in 8 measures that together aid in the referral to RHC to identify PAH-SSc, even in patients with milder symptoms, while reducing missed diagnoses and unnecessary testing.1

 THE DETECT ALGORITHM 2-STEP DECISION TREE1